 Luke 6:45 A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh.

-Louisa's father tried to live his beliefs, with tragic results for his family.
-We find in one article that "Alcott's father, Bronson, was a philosopher and educational reformer whose idealistic projects kept the family in poverty; financial security did not come until 'Little Women'."
-(1) Thus, we see that Louisa helped support the family in the place of her father who was too taken with his philisophical distractions to care for his own wife and children.
+Louisa's father tried to live his beliefs, but with tragic results for his family.
+In one article we read that "Alcott's father, Bronson, was a philosopher and educational reformer whose idealistic projects kept the family in poverty; financial security did not come until 'Little Women'."
+(1) Thus, we see that Louisa helped support the family in the place of her father who was too taken with his philosophical distractions to care for his own wife and children.
 Her mother also worked to help support the family.
 "Abigail May Alcott - Bronson's wife, was foremost a homemaker but was also frequently the breadwinner for the family."
 (3)

 1 Timothy 5:8 But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.

-One of her father's follies was an attempt at communal living at a farm called "Fruitllands."(An appropriate name no doubt for such a "fruit case".)
-We read in a description of the place as a tourist attraction, "In 1843, Bronson Alcott moved with his family and fellow believers (of Transcendentalism) to this remote farmhouse to start a utopian community called the Con-Sociate Family on the Fruitlands.
+One of her father's really unpleasant mistakes for the family was an attempt at communal living at a farm called "Fruitllands."(An appropriate name no doubt for such a "fruit case.")
+In a description of the place as a tourist attraction the following is written, "In 1843, Bronson Alcott moved with his family and fellow believers (of Transcendentalism) to this remote farmhouse to start a utopian community called the Con-Sociate Family on the Fruitlands.
 Seeking perfection based on Christian teachings and the innate goodness of the human soul, they practiced a strict vegetarian diet and held regular philosophic discussions.
 This experiment in idealistic living (by the fruits of the land) was influential, yet short-lived (seven months)."
 (3)

 Proverbs 20:11 Even a child is known by his doings, whether his work be pure, and whether it be right.

-How much more so a grown woman that wrote stories for children.
+How much more so a grown woman who wrote stories for children.

 In light of these things, it is not so very amazing that Miss Alcott's writings should contain the questionable content that they do.
 It is a bit of a mystery why these things have been overlooked for so long among Christians.
 Let's consider some of the things which she has penned.